 Rocky (1976) is the phenomenally successful, uplifting, "sleeper" film that was filmed in a record twenty-eight days with a paltry budget of about $1 million, and ultimately grossed well over $100 million.
 [A notable observation is that this low-budget film was positioned between two early "blockbusters" - Spielberg's Jaws (1975) and Lucas' Star Wars (1977).]
 Its screenwriter and major star, Sylvester Stallone, was an unbankable unknown at the time - an underdog actor/writer in the film industry (with 32 previously-rejected scripts) similar to the boxing 'bum' in the film.
 Stallone supposedly wrote the script for the sports comeback film over a three-day period.
+It was the third film production to use the new technology of the Steadi-cam, after Bound for Glory (1976) and Marathon Man (1976).

 The main poster's tagline emphasized the lowly, simple-minded status of the working-class, Italian hero, who was a good-natured individual that lacked basic intelligence, but displayed gutsy, optimistic perseverance while fighting for his dignity: "His whole life was a million-to-one shot."
 In a self-fulfilling manner, the hulking actor persisted in demanding to be the film's star in a make-or-break deal, instead of letting the studio cast Robert Redford, Ryan O'Neal, Burt Reynolds or James Caan.
 As a result, he would forever be convincingly typecast as the mono-syllabic, crude and boorish hero - albeit super-star.